rxjs-blog/blog/blog-posts/host-listener/host-listener.md

 {% stackblitz angular-hostlistener-imperative %}

 Here we see an implemented drag'n'drop feature, using the `@hostListener` decorator.
-In total we registered 3 listeners.
-One for the `mousedown` Event, which we are using to set a property, which signals that our drag'n'drop is about to start.
-Afterwards we have a `mousemove` event, which calculates the position of the rectangle according to the mouse position.
+In total, we registered 3 listeners.
+One for the `mousedown` event, which we are using to set a property, which signals that our drag'n'drop is about to start.
+Afterwards, we have a `mousemove` event, which calculates the position of the rectangle according to the mouse position.
 Do note that we used `document` as eventTarget.
 We needed that to handle fast mouse movements which might be out of sync with the position of the rectangle.
 One will notice that when moving the mouse very fast, that one is out of the rectangle element, which would stop our drag'n'drop.
-Finally we are using the `mouseup` event to signal that our drag'n'drop has ended.
+Finally, we are using the `mouseup` event to signal that our drag'n'drop has ended.

 ## Problems

-Let's have a more in depth look at the problems listed above.
+Let's have a more in-depth look at the problems listed above.

 ### HostListener is not composable

 Taking a look into the code, we will notice that we set the property `isClicked` to `true` as soon as the `mousedown` event happens.
-We use that property to perform an early return inside of the `mousemove` eventhandler to stop this function from execution.
-This is the only way we can compose those two events, which is obviously quite expensive because this `mousemove` function is still executed with every mouse movement.
-In terms of composition this drag'n'drop feature is fairly straight forward.
-There are several much more complex event composition scenarios, which become extremly difficult when using the `@hostListener` decorator.
+We use that property to perform an early return inside of the `mousemove` event handler to stop this function from execution.
+This is the only way we can compose those two events, which is quite expensive because this `mousemove` function is still executed with every mouse movement.
+In terms of composition, this drag'n'drop feature is fairly straight forward.
+There are several much more complex event composition scenarios, which become extremely difficult when using the `@hostListener` decorator.

 ### HostListener harms performance

 This problem is mostly the resolution of the missing composability.
-The problem here, is that we register the 3 event listener, mentioned above, for every component instance, eventhough it's impossible that we drag'n'drop multiple rectangles at the same time.
+The problem here is that we register the 3 event listener, mentioned above, for every component instance, even though it's impossible to drag'n'drop multiple rectangles at the same time.
 Therefore what we should aim for is, that only the `mousedown` event listener is registered for every component and just when this event happens we register the other events accordingly.
-Doing all this logic within the eventListener function is a lot of work and also decently complex.
-Additionally there is currently no way to disable a registers `@hostListener` function.
-This is also the reason why the code example above constantly listen to mouse move events, eventhough they are not relevant if there isn't a rectangle selected before.
+Doing all this logic within the event listener function is a lot of work and also decently complex.
+Additionally, there is currently no way to disable a registers `@hostListener` function.
+This is also the reason why the code example above constantly listens to mouse move events, even though they are not relevant if there isn't a rectangle selected before.

 ### Lacks configuration options

-Usually the [`addEventListener`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) method provides the capability to specify 3 configuration options (the description below is copied from the MDN web docs):
+Usually, the [`addEventListener`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) method provides the capability to specify 3 configuration options (the description below is copied from the MDN web docs):
  - **capture:** A `Boolean` indicating that events of this type will be dispatched to the registered `listener` before being dispatched to any `EventTarget` beneath it in the DOM tree.
  - **once:** A `Boolean` indicating that the `listener` should be invoked at most once after being added.
 If `true`, the `listener` would be automatically removed when invoked.
  - **passive:** A `Boolean` which, if `true`, indicates that the function specified by `listener` will never call `preventDefault()`.
-If a passive listener does call preventDefault(), the user agent will do nothing other than generate a console warning.
+If a passive listener does call preventDefault(), the user agent will do nothing other than generating a console warning.

  One can clearly see that those configuration options are very powerful.
-For sure, one propably don't need to use them for every case.
+For sure, one probably don't need to use them for every case.
 But especially for heavily event-oriented features this configuration options are key.
 If we take a look at the [offical Angular documentation](https://angular.io/api/core/HostListener) we will see, that we are not able to specify these configuration parameters, when using the `hostListener` decorator.

 ## Alternative Approaches

-Basically we have two different approaches to tackle the problems described above.
+Basically, we have two different approaches to tackle the problems described above.
 Depending on your knowledge some of them are more or less complex.
 Let's have a look!

 ### Using addEventListener